Abdoulaye-Thespy/React-Calculator/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/SafaErden/IcyTower/issues)
+Feel free to check the [issues page](https://github.com/SafaErden/React-Calculator/issues)

 ## Show your support

 Give a ⭐️ if you like this project!

-## Acknowledgments

-This game is originated and inspired form the game named Ict Tower.
-You can get detailed information about the original game from [here](https://en.wikipedia.org/wiki/Icy_Tower).